 But this only works when properties need to be added to a leaf class.
 Properties added to a class higher up won’t propagate to existing subtypes.
-GeoSciML uses a pattern extension by property blocks.
+GeoSciML uses an extension pattern by property blocks.
 Blocks of properties are organized in their own type and associated to the class